-CMGG entry for naah (This article is part of the Learner's Maya Glyph Guide and Concordance.)
+CMGG entry for naah (This article is part of the Learner's Maya Glyph Guide.)

 Alternative readings: NAH